A List of 6 Podcasts to Help You Learn the English Language

 To make this story more interesting, Spanish is not even the official language in Mexico.
 There is no official language.
 Spanish is the only de facto language spoken by the majority of Mexicans but it isn’t defined as the official one.

-So, to get back to the Mexican Spanish, it follows almost the same grammar, conversational, and other rules of Spanish.
+So, to get back to Mexican Spanish, it follows almost the same grammar, conversational, and other rules of Spanish.
 Therefore, we can say that in Mexico they speak a Mexican dialect of Spanish, or in other words, Latin American Spanish.

 Both in Mexico and Spain, Spanish is the national and language spoken by the majority.
 However, there are many differences between people that speak Castellano and Mexican Spanish.